jessica-nguyen-it/RHEL9-Homelab/lab-log/week12.md

 #### Opening Traffic

 FirewallD lets you open traffic in two ways, by service or by port.
-It’s important to choose one method—either by service or by port—to avoid conflicting rules, and you can remove a rule the same way you added it, whether you’re removing the service name or the port number.
+It’s important to choose one method, either by service or by port—to avoid conflicting rules.
+You can also remove a rule the same way you added it, whether you’re removing the service name or the port number.

 ```bash
 # Allow by service name: